 The Acer Chromebook 315 is an adequate laptop for business use.
 There's a good selection of ports, including two USB-A ports for wired peripherals and two USB-C ports that both support charging and display out.
 The battery comfortably lasts through a full day of productivity, which is great for working while on the move.
-It has a decent webcam and microphone that work well for video calls, and its 15 inch screen is great for multitasking.
+It has a decent webcam and microphone that work well for video calls, and its 15-inch screen is great for multitasking.
 Unfortunately, it doesn't get bright enough to overcome glare in very bright environments, limiting where you can comfortably work.
 The keyboard feels good to type on but can cause fatigue over long periods.

 The Acer Chromebook 315 has a very good contrast ratio, much higher than a typical IPS panel.
 However, blacks still look gray when viewed in a dark environment.
 The TN panel will have a much worse contrast ratio.
-The contrast ratio can vary between individual units.

 The Acer Chromebook 315 has a mediocre maximum brightness that isn't enough to overcome glare in well-lit rooms.
 It also isn't suitable for use outdoors, or in very sunny rooms.
 The screen does get dim enough for use in dark rooms without causing eye strain, though.